SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 end
 rn1 == rn2
 ```
+If you wish to check for identity, and wish that models that have different names but are otherwise identical, should be considered equal, you can use the [`isequivalent`](@ref) function.

 Setting model names is primarily useful for [hierarchical modelling](@ref compositional_modeling), where network names are appended to the display names of subnetworks' species and parameters.